platformatic/load-test/README.md

 ## How It Works

+- Requests execute in parallel based on their timestamps
-- The first request executes immediately when the load test starts
+- The first request(s) execute immediately when the load test starts
 - Subsequent requests execute at intervals relative to the first request's timestamp
 - For example, a request at timestamp `1761128950941` executes 500ms after a request at `1761128950441`
+- Multiple requests with the same timestamp execute in parallel
 - Each request is a GET request that starts streaming the response by reading the first chunk
 - Only 2xx status codes are considered successful
 - 3xx, 4xx, and 5xx responses are logged as errors